Fruehwirth/Time-Calculator/README.md

 - **Time Arithmetic:** Add and subtract time values like "1h30m" and "45m."
 - **Responsive Design:** Looks great on different devices.
-- **History Tracking:** Review past calculations with a collapsible history panel.
+- **History Tracking:** Review past calculations and copy their results to the current input.
 - **Keyboard Support:** Use the keyboard or the on-screen buttons for input.
 - **Dark Mode:** Automatically adapts to the browser's color scheme preference.